-The period of time over which a mortgage loan must be repaid.
+The period over which a mortgage loan must be repaid.

 This may be a fixed, variable, capped, discount, tracker or another type of mortgage.

-The lender of a mortgage i.e. a bank or building society.
+The lender of the mortgage, i.e. a bank or building society.

 The recipient of the mortgage.